Quantum measurement incompatibility in subspaces: The stronger Peres conjecture

 The states in Eq.~\eqref{eqn:Perescounterstate} are steerable (at least for a certain range of parameters) with two measurements on Alice's side given by two MUBs~\cite{MGHG14}.

 where $\omega=\exp(2\mi\pi/3)$.

-For our purposes the steerability of the state assemblage
+For our purposes, the steerability of the state assemblage

-together with the partial-transpose-invariance of the state in Eq.~\eqref{eqn:Perescounterstate} are crucial.
+together with the partial transpose invariance of the state in Eq.~\eqref{eqn:Perescounterstate} are crucial.
 Namely, if one maps Bob's side of the shared state into any qubit subspace, one is left with a separable state and, consequently, an unsteerable assemblage.

 To take this idea a bit further, recall that steerability is very closely related to joint measurability of POVMs.
 The connection is given by renormalisation of state assemblages, i.e., mapping $\varrho_{a|x}$ into $B_{a|x}:=\varrho_B^{-1/2}\varrho_{a|x}\varrho_B^{-1/2}$, where $\varrho_B=\tr_A(\varrho_{AB})$.
 Note that here the state $\varrho_B$ is possibly inverted only on a subspace and, hence, the resulting POVMs $B_{a|x}$ are in general defined on a system of dimension less than or equal to Bob's original dimension.